Types of material suitable to be used for a reaction vessel

 Mechanical Strength:

-The material’s mechanical properties, such as tensile strength and toughness, must align with the mechanical stresses induced by the reaction process.
-High-stress reactions may require materials with superior mechanical strength.
+.A material’s mechanical properties, such as tensile strength and toughness, must align with the stresses induced by the reaction process.
+High-stress reactions require materials with superior strength to prevent structural failure.

 Thermal Conductivity: